znxftw/rudim/README.md

 - UCI Protocol
 - Simplified Evaluation (Piece Square Tables)
 - Tapered Evaluation
+- Negamax with Alpha Beta Pruning
+- Quiescent Search
+- Move Ordering - MVV LVA

 ### What's next for Rudim?

-- Write a search algorithm to scan through the tree, prune unnecessary nodes, and evaluate leaf positions.
-- Update the UCI code to include the extra options for the `go` command.
-(These are mostly timers & infinite search until an async stop is called - which would need the above two steps in place first)
+- Finish the implementation for the UCI commands (and any changes in the implementation for Rudim that might be a result of it)
-- Improve the Search, Move Generation, and Evaluation algorithms.
+- Improve the Search, Move Generation, and Evaluation algorithms to make Rudim stronger.

 ## How does Rudim work?

-I've written a blog post on my journey through creating Rudim - you can read up on it [here](https://vishnubhagyanath.dev/blog/2022-01-28-rudim-1/).
+I've written a series of blog posts on my journey through creating Rudim - you can read up on it [here](https://vishnubhagyanath.dev/tags/rudim/).

 ## Running Rudim